antonscheffer/Multifactor-with-TOTP-Authenticator/README.md

 # Multifactor-with-TOTP-Authenticator
 A small Oracle APEX 23.2 app using TOTP as a second authenticaton factor.
+It also has functionality to handle forgotten or expired passwords.
 I created this app just for fun.
 Its is certainly not intended as a "best practice" or preferred way of doing it.